rocheefaverey-ops/Livewall-Opdracten/README.md

 ## Quick start

 1. Make sure that you have at minimum Node.js v12.22.0 and npm v6 or above installed.
-2. Copy the contents of env.example over to an local .env file and fill in all needed values.
+2. Inside the frontend folder copy the contents of env.example over to an local .env file and fill in all needed values.
+3. Move the terminal to the appropriate folder: `cd frontend`.
-3. Run `npm install` in order to install dependencies.<br />
+4. Run `npm install` in order to install dependencies.<br />
     _At this point you can run `npm run dev` to see the example app at `http://localhost:3000`._

 Now you're ready to go!